pelithne/k8s/workshop.md

 This workshop assumes that a Container Registry is already created using ACR.
 If this is not the case for you, please follow these instructions to create one: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr
 -->

-You can create you own private container registry in **Azure**, to store all your docker container images.
+You can create you own container registry in **Azure**, to store all your docker container images.
 For this workshop you will create an Azure Container Registry (ACR) to store your images, with this command:
 ````
 az acr create --resource-group <Your RG name from above> --name <Your ACR Name> --sku Basic
 ````